lauroribeiro/tic-tac-toe/README.md

 # Tic Tac Toe

-A cli Tic Tac Toe ruby game
+A tic-tac-toe ruby game for the command line